 Jacob grew up on a diversified livestock farm, but always wanted to have a more direct connection to the food chain.
 He graduated from Iowa State University with degrees in Horticulture and Animal Science in order to pursue that goal and take the family farm in a new direction.
 Together with help from his wife and family, Jacob’s farm, JET Produce and Meats, quickly expanded to grow over 10 acres of vegetables and raise a wide variety of livestock.
 JET Produce and Meats joined the Kansas City Food Hub shortly after its founding and has been excited to be a part of its continued growth.

-James Leek, manager of the Certified Organic “Pat & Rachel’s Gardens, LLC” of Olathe, KS, is a retired school teacher and administrator.
+James Leek, owner of the certified organic “Pat & Rachel’s Gardens, LLC” of Olathe, KS, is a retired school teacher and administrator.
 He earned his degrees at the University of Kansas, taught for 39 years in elementary, middle school, high school and college, and administered parochial, private and public schools in rural, inner city and suburban districts.
-He retired from Shawnee Mission South High School where he taught Latin and World Literature and led five groups of students to Italy, Greece, and England.
-Gardening has been a life-long hobby.
-Now it keeps him off the streets.
-He and his wife, Sandra, live in Olathe, KS.
-He is author of three textbooks used widely by homeschoolers.
+He retired from Shawnee Mission South High School where he taught Latin and World Literature.
+Gardening has been a life-long hobby; now it keeps him off the streets.
+Jim and his wife Sandra live in Olathe.